Japanese Curry - The Classic Curry Roux Recipe

 - 3

-Once the onions are coated with oil, add the potatoes, then the carrot, and finally the beef, in that order.
-Cook for a few minutes until all the ingredients are coated with oil and the onions have softened.
+Add the potatoes, then the carrot, and finally the beef.
+Cook for a few minutes, stirring gently, until everything is coated with oil and the beef has changed colour.

 - 4